tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

 ## Functions vs classes {#functions_vs_classes}

 Bear in mind that an anonymous _function_ isn't the same as an anonymous _class_ in Java.
 An anonymous class in Java still needs to be instantiated to an object.
-It may not have a proper name but it's only as an _object_ that it can be useful.
+It may not have a proper name but it's only when it's an _object_ that it can be useful.

 A _function_ on the other hand has no instance associated with it.
 Functions are disassociated with the data they act on whereas an object is intimately associated with the data it acts upon.

-### Lambdas in Java 8

 You can use lambdas in Java 8 anywhere you would have previously used a [single method interface](#functional_interfaces) so it may just look like syntactic sugar but it's not.
 Let's have a look at how they differ and compare anonymous classes to lambdas; classes vs. functions.

+### Lambdas in Java 8

 A typical implementation of an anonymous class (a single method interface) in Java pre-8, might look something like this.
 The `anonymousClass` method is calling the `waitFor` method passing in some implementation of `Condition`, in this case it's saying wait for some server to have shutdown.